 If a student needs to change dates of a course they have registered for, contact us by phone or email email@example.com to change your course date.
 The change fee is $50.00 plus applicable tax.
 We need to be advised at least 48 hours prior to your scheduled course.
 Students can rebook their course to the next available date or future date/location.
 Once request is received via email or phone, student will receive an email confirmation from Aero Course confirming the new date.
 Courses are non-refundable, however, changeable for up to one year.
 If a student is unsure if their available timing, they can be put on-hold for one year from original course registration.

-No, The course costs are kept to minimum.
+No, the course costs are kept to minimum.
 Courses break for lunch for one hour or as noted by the instructor.
-Students are on their own for lunch they can either bring their own or visit one of the restaurants in or near the hotel.
-In addition a short 10 minute morning and afternoon break is given.
+Students are on their own for lunch.
+They can either bring their own or visit one of the restaurants in or near the course location.
+In addition, a short 10 minute morning and afternoon break is given.
 Coffee is provided for a morning break in most locations.
 Upon occasions where restaurants are closed on the Sunday near our location and to speed the course delivery, the instructor may order a pizza for lunch but will advise the group if this is the case.

 What if I need to stay overnight to attend the course?

 Some hotels do offer discounts to our students for hotel rooms.
 Please contact the hotel directly and ask for the Aero Course rate (if applicable).

 When do you add new dates to the website?

 Course dates are added on our website a few times a year (April) for Summer (June) Fall and (Aug) for Winter (Nov) Spring dates.
 All the courses listed are available for registration.
 If a course reaches capacity it is marked as full on the home page and removed from registration on the website.
 You may ask to be waitlisted for a course.